Olakunmi1/.NetCoreEmployeeManagementApplication/README.md

 # .NetCoreEmployeeManagementApplication
 This Project Application covers what needs to be known in .netcoreMvc design pattern.
 And also the use of tag helpers and Authentication
-, Authorization.
-Asyncronus programming is leveraged on all through The Creattion of  USERS, ROLES and assigning users to Roles...
+,Authorization and Asynchronous programming is leveraged on all through..
+The Creation of  USERS, ROLES and assigning users to Roles was also adopted.
 And  in additon CODEFIRST MIGRATION Desgin pattern was adopted...